Dava-arm/rsschool-cv/cv.md

 ## About Me

-am 31 years old and I work in the automotive service industry.
+I am 31 years old and I work in the automotive service industry.
 Prior to that, he worked in the public service, but the field of programming has always been interesting.
-So I decided to start by learning the front-end development
+So I decided to start by learning the front-end development.

 ## Skills